software-students-fall2023/5-final-project-solo-maker/README.md

 We can take add/revise/delete notes with note title and Description in the Note app.
 Also, there is a web crawler integrated in the website called scapy to collect and visualized data for video website Bilibili(Chinese biggest video website, description below)

 note: The whole system is build on flask + jquery.
 Because I don't want to get annoyed by jquery environment.
 So I package my jquery build dictionary in the file.
+So

 ## Badges